LINQ-Based Feedback#

 Note

 The QTM has a negative input latency of -66 ns.
-This is because the acquisition window on the QTM starts after the acquire_timetags command is issued, which shifts the entire time grid relative to when the command is scheduled.
-As a result, the effective input latency appears negative when referenced to the Q1 instruction timeline.
+The acquisition window on the QTM starts after the acquire_timetags command is issued, which shifts the time grid relative to the Q1 instruction timeline.
+As a result, the effective input latency appears negative when referenced to that timeline.